-Martin Grant designed sleepwear and amenity kits are offered to customers travelling in First Class.
-This includes a unisex navy and black trim Qantas First pyjamas that are 100 per cent cotton with matching slippers.
-The amenity kit comes in the same navy hues and feature a range of bespoke hydrating ASPAR by Aurora Spa products, travel socks, dental kit, earplugs eye mask and deodorant.
+Martin Grant designed sleepwear, and amenity kits are offered to customers traveling in First Class.
+This includes a unisex navy and black trim Qantas First pajamas that are 100 percent cotton with matching slippers.
+The amenity kit comes in the same navy hues and features a range of bespoke hydrating ASPAR by Aurora Spa products, travel socks, dental kit, earplugs, eye mask, and deodorant.

 While the food was very good, I was not overly impressed with the tastes nor presentation of the onboard meals created by Neil Perry.

 - Canapés: caviar tartlet with crème fraîche + sesame lavish with labne, carrot and dill

 - Spicy lentil soup with herbed crème fraîche

 - Small plate: Qantas signature steak sandwich with tomato and chilli relish

 - Main plate: Rockpool Bar & Grill style lamb rack with rosemary potatoes, peas and mustard

 - Fresh fruit

-Qantas’ First Class A380 inflight entertainment system features a 17-inch touch screen, with noise-cancelling headsets and on-demand control so you can watch what you want, when you want with high-quality audio.
-The selection includes a wide range of movies, TV programs, CD albums, moving maps, interactive games and a selection of radio channels.
+Qantas’ First Class A380 inflight entertainment system features a 17-inch touch screen, with noise-canceling headsets and on-demand control so you can watch what you want when you want with high-quality audio.
+The selection includes a wide range of movies, TV programs, CD albums, moving maps, interactive games, and a selection of radio channels.
 Personal telephones are also available in every seat, as well as the option to reply text message and 110v AC power outlets.
 The fin tail camera also offers some fun moments.